openknowledge/workshop-cloud/README.md

 ### Quick-test the changes

+To quick-test the changes just call one of the backend service APIs via AppRunner service from a browser of your choice:

+    ```
+    http:[APP_RUNNER_SERVICE_ADDRESS]/users
+    ```

 ### Connect our frontend to the AppRunner service

-After successfully being deployed it is time to connect our frontend to the AppRunner service.
+After successfully being deployed it is time to finish this exercise and connect our frontend to the AppRunner service:

 1. Goto AppRunner service page and select your AppRunner instance
 2. Copy the AppRunner service default domain